"Cold, Calculated, and Condescending": How AI Identifies and Explains Ableism Compared to Disabled People: Introduction

-In this work, we first curated a labelled dataset of 100 social media comments (85 ableist, 15 non-ableist) pertaining to a range of disabilities.
-We then recruited and surveyed 160 participants (100 PwD, 60 non-PwD) to rate how toxic and ableist these comments are and explain their scores, gathering a total of 800 ratings and explanations.
-Next, we prompted TCs (PerspectiveAPI, AzureAI Content Safety API, OpenAI Content Moderation API) and LLMs (GPT-4, Gemini) to similarly rate toxicity and ableism levels for each comment, and provide justifications for their scores.
-We then evaluated how closely aligned these models were to PwD and non-PwD scores, employing statistical, computational, and qualitative methods.
+To address these questions, we first curated a labeled dataset of 200 social media comments, comprising of 175 ableist and 25 non-ableist comments.
+We prompted state-of-the-art TCs (PerspectiveAPI, AzureAI Content Safety API, OpenAI Content Moderation API) and LLMs (GPT-4, Gemini, Claude, Llama) to rate toxicity and ableism levels for each comment, asking LLMs to provide justifications for their ratings.
+Then, we recruited 190 participants to perform the same task---rate and explain ableist harm---and to evaluate a subset of explanations generated by the LLMs.
+Using a mixed-methods approach, we analyzed how closely assessments by PwD aligned with AI models.

-We found that TCs rated toxicity levels significantly lower than PwD, and LLMs rated toxicity levels somewhat lower than PwD, especially for speech with implicit ableist bias.
-In contrast, ableism ratings by LLMs were generally on par with PwD.
-We identified some discrepancies in their ratings, specifically when LLMs rated some derogatory, patronizing, or invasive comments to be less ableist than PwD, and some non-ableist comments to be more ableist.
-Moreover, LLM explanations about ableism also substantially differed from PwD explanations.
-LLMs performed well in identifying and articulating the bias in common ableist stereotypes, misconceptions, and aggressions towards PwD.
-However, generated explanations lacked specificity, acknowledgement of individual harm, and any recognition of context, nuance, and emotion, all attributes that PwD depicted and emphasized in their explanations.

-Drawing on our findings, we consolidate key takeaways for designing inclusive and disability-aware toxicity classifiers, advocating for the involvement of PwD in the annotation, benchmarking, and evaluation processes of development.
-This paper makes the following contributions: \begin{itemize} \item We contribute a labeled and annotated dataset of ableist speech, capturing implicit/explicit bias, and spanning multiple disability identities. \item Through analyzing ratings from 160 participants and state-of-the-art toxicity classifiers and LLMs, we discover limitations in the effectiveness of toxicity classifiers and LLMs in identifying ableism. \item Through qualitative and computational analyses of explanations generated by participants and LLMs, we identify limitations in how LLMs speak about ableism. \end{itemize}
+Our findings revealed a clear \textbf{misalignment between AI models and PwD} in rating toxicity and ableism.
+Toxicity classifiers and LLMs (Gemini, GPT-4, and Claude) rated toxicity significantly lower than PwD, whereas ableism ratings by LLMs were varied.
+Notably, GPT-4, Claude, and Llama overrated ableism compared to PwD, especially for non-ableist comments.
+These inconsistencies raise concerns about the reliability of AI models in identifying ableist content.
+Explanations by LLMs were also misaligned and fell short of expectations of PwD.
+While PwD appreciated that LLMs identified common ableist aggressions and explained ableism succinctly, they found LLM explanations to be generic, clinical, and judgmental.
+They disagreed with incorrect and presumptuous claims made by LLMs, emphasizing that ableism explanations should educate the reader and build empathy for lived experiences of PwD.